Great Sankey Primary School

 English

 In English, the children will use a variety of different stimulus throughout the term to engage and inspire the children’s writing.
-The children will begin the year looking at our whole school Together We Learn and Grow topic - Bewilderwood.
-We will then look at the book, When The Giant Stirred and cover a range of writing such as a setting description, stories and poetry.
+The children will be looking at the books Seal Surfer and Zeraffa Giraffa this term and will cover a range of writing such as a setting description, persuasive leaflets, letters and poetry.
 Children will also focus on spelling, punctuation and grammar.

 KS2 Common exception words.PNGKS1 Common exception words.PNG